CEKlopfenstein/gotify-repeater/MAJOR_CHANGELOG.md

-### General Improvements
-- Rebuilt plugin for Gotify 2.6.3
+- Rebuilt plugin for Gotify 2.7.2